 Article 30 (2) has mentioned the role of State in terms of granting aid to educational associations without concerning minority or other factors(7).
 However, protection to Article 30 is important for reducing the isolation feelings of minorities.

-Directive principles and the state policy and the Right to education
+Directive Principles, the State Policy and the Right to Education

 In the current era, right-to-education is considered as a fundamental approach under Article 21A in Indian constitution(12).
 Simultaneously, Article 45 has been substituted by 86th Amendment of Constitution Act (2002).
 In this term, States will attempt to offer proper child care to all children aged between 6-14 years(13).
 According to Article 41, within monetary restriction as well as advancement, States will develop a significant impact on the arrangement or serving education and employment options(14).
 Along with that, it also narrated the responsibility of the States for giving care and aid to people with old age sickness and other cases regarding underserved want.